 - Tsou PY, Kurbedin J, Chen YS, et al. Accuracy of point-of-care focused echocardiography in predicting outcome of resuscitation in cardiac arrest patients: A systematic review and meta-analysis.
 Resuscitation.
 2017 May;114:92-99.

-- Academy of Medical Royal Colleges.
-A Code of Practice for the Diagnosis and Confirmation of Death.
-2008.
+- Academy of Medical Royal Colleges (AoMRC).
+A Code of Practice for the diagnosis and confirmation of death.
+2025.

 this is an excellent summary of the approach to prognostication.
 We don’t see it often in the emergency department but it is very insightful of what happens after ROSC